10 Things Every Small Business Website Must Have

 Social media allows your customers to stay connected with your business without always having to visit your website.
 You want to make it easy for your visitors to connect with your business so make sure you include your social icons on your website.
 Whatever social media channels you share, make sure you are active on those platforms.
 If a customer clicks on your Twitter account but you haven’t updated Twitter in 2 years they may wonder if your website is still active.

 Another way to use social media on your website is through social sharing.
 If you have a store or have blog posts, you can add social sharing links to make it easier for your visitors to share your content on their preferred social media platform.
 It puts your website in front of a whole new audience and it helps boost your SEO.
 Google loves backlinks so when someone shares content from your website it gives your website more credibility with Google and Google will up your ranking.

 6. Great Mobile Experience

-More than 50 percent of website visitors visit your website from their mobile device.
+More than 50 percent of website visitors visit your website from their mobile devices.
 What does that mean for you?
 It means you have to have a responsive website that will auto-adjust to the size of their screen: computer, tablet, or phone.

 If your website does not load quickly and provide a great user experience, you will lose visitors who likely will not return.
 If your website takes longer than 3 seconds to load, a visitor is likely to abandon your website altogether.
-Don’t believe us, try visiting a few websites you haven’t visited in a while and see how you feel with their load times.
+Don’t believe us, try visiting a few websites you haven’t visited in a while and see how you feel about their load times.

 7. Compelling Content/Updated Design